pjp/SmokeTester/README.md

 See *SmokeTestContext.runSmokeTests* static method and the *SmokeTestContextTest* class

-### Sample Implementation
+### Sample Implementations ###

-For a complete running sample implementation, see *ShellScriptListProcessor* class and the run.sh/run.cmd scripts in the standalone package and directory.
+For complete running sample implementations, see:-

+1) *ShellScriptListProcessor* class and the scripts.txt/run.sh/run.cmd files in the standalone package and directory.

+2) Newly added *JsonConfigProcessor* class and the sample-conf.json/jrun.sh/jrun.cmd files